pittborndigital/pbd-cv/src/data/cv.md

 contactEmail: "chris@pittborndigital.com"
 ---

-Cutting the right corners to deliver high quality user experiences without sacrificing stability and longevity.
+Helping customers to build high quality user experiences without sacrificing the stability and longevity of their application.